grdw/grdw/_posts/2021-10-25-project-euler-14-longest-collatz-sequence.md

 }
 ```

-This code breaks pretty badly due to some 'overflow' error, so my immediate guess is to bump up these useless `u32`'s to some `u64`'s.
+This code breaks pretty badly due to some 'overflow' error, so my immediate guess is to bump up those useless `u32`'s to some `u64`'s.
 When applying that change the code works and it returns me an answer: 837799.
-Upon checking the answers that seems to be correct.
+Upon checking the answer for probem 14 in the link above, that seems to be correct.
 The full code:

 ```rust
 fn chain_length(mut n: u64) -> u64 {